DanielBrunnsaker/ProtPredict/README.md

 # Frequent Pattern Mining

-Frequent patterns are mined from Datalog database created from the Saccharomyces Genome Database (SGD), BioGRID, and the metabolic atlas[cite] and then used as features in a protein abundance predictions.
-These patterns are mined using Aleph in Prolog[cite], and by using sample meta-data (deletant strains) from a dataset by Messner et al. as positive examples.
+Frequent patterns are mined from Datalog database created from the Saccharomyces Genome Database (SGD), BioGRID, and Yeast8[1,2,3] and then used as features in a protein abundance predictions.
+These patterns are mined using Aleph in Prolog using the WARMR algorithm, and by using sample meta-data (deletant strains) from a dataset by Messner et al. as positive examples [4,5].

 In order to generate the features, you SWi-prolog needs to be installed, and you need to follow the following commands:
 In the folder of the relevant dataset (feature_generation/proteomics or feature_generation/proteomics_noAA):